timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Despondency pressed in asking, "what hope do you have facing your inevitable death?"
 The cure I longed to hear about from my doctors, I heard afresh through God's word.

 Sitting on my in-laws' guest bed, I silently raised my hands in praise.
 It was the word I needed to hear.
 A reminder of the hope I cling to even when all else is lost.
-Jesus is the one who, by his wounds, can heal our sentence of death (Isaiah 53:5).
+Jesus is the one who, by his wounds, can heal our sentence of death (Isaiah 53:5) and raise us to life in glory (Colossians 3:1–4).

-<a href="https://www.thegospelcoalition.org/blogs/justin-taylor/david-powlison-1949-2019/">David Powilson</a> has frequently helped me see with new eyes, God's grace through suffering.
+<a href="https://www.thegospelcoalition.org/blogs/justin-taylor/david-powlison-1949-2019/">David Powilson</a> has frequently helped me see with new eyes the ways in which God provides grace through suffering.
 He explains:

 <x-blockquote class="font-mono" cite="https://www.crossway.org/books/gods-grace-in-your-suffering-tpb/" caption="David Powilson">
 When God has written his name on you, suffering qualitatively changes.
 Pain, loss, and weakness are no longer the end of the world and the death of your hopes.
 Whatever you must face changes in the light of the resurrection of Jesus Christ and the promise that you, too, will live.